babakft/amazon_crawl_script/README.md

 The Amazon crawl script is a project that helps you get information of an item from Amazon

+Beside this is useful for iranian because we can't use the default amazon api so there is high possibility for this crawler to get banned  :neutral_face:
 ## how to use

 To use, download the .zip and extract the contents or clone the repository by typing